Skip to main content

 Smart contracts need real-world data, and that data has to come through oracles.
 Oracles are not trustless.
 So the whole "trustless" claim breaks at the first useful application.

 The same goes for the stablecoins everyone depends on.
 They sit with centralized custodians who can freeze tokens and even veto hard forks.
-These chains are semi-decentralized by construction, not by accident.
+These chains are semi-decentralized on purpose.
 "Trustless" is marketing.

 2. Code Is Not Law

 Every smart contract carries exploit risk.
-When something gets drained, someone has to decide whether it was intended behavior or an exploit.
-That decision is governance, and governance is centralized.
+Exploits happen all the time.
+And when something gets drained, someone has to decide whether it was intended behavior or an exploit.
+Without that decision, there will never be trust in smart contracts.
+That decision comes from governance, and governance is very centralized so far.
+Bitcoin doesn't have this problem because its non-Turing-complete scripting language simply allows far fewer vulnerabilities.

-Ethereum proved this with The DAO rollback.
+Ethereum reverted the chain with The DAO rollback and broke the code-is-law statement.
 They forked the chain to undo an outcome the foundation didn't like.
-Polkadot's OpenGov was supposed to fix this, but in practice the Web3 Foundation held veto power on every vote and used it regularly.
-Code is Law until the foundation says otherwise.
+Polkadot tried token-voting-based governance that was supposed to fix this centralization, but in practice the Web3 Foundation held veto power on every vote and used it regularly.
+Code is law until the foundation says otherwise.

-That is the only time a chain's decentralization has been stress tested at scale.
+That was a significant moment when a chain's decentralization was stress-tested at scale.
 Under proof-of-stake, those same custodians would have voted millions of client-held coins for the change, and the small-block defense would have collapsed instantly.
-Every other chain's "decentralization" is an untested marketing claim.
+Every other chain's "decentralization" is an untested claim.

 4. Proof-of-Stake Is Plutocracy

-Wealth votes, and the wealthy earn more wealth through staking rewards.
+In PoS, wealth brings votes, and the wealthy earn more wealth through staking rewards.
 The rich don't just stay rich, they compound.
-That's plutocracy with a feedback loop.
+That's plutocracy.
+And all of that happens basically for free, without doing any work.
+There's no unforgeable costliness, and money is easy to create.

 5. The Token Captures No Value

 Even if a utility chain works, the coin doesn't capture the upside.
-You don't need to hold it to use the network.
+You don't need to hold a token to use the network.
 You just buy some at transaction time for fees, and competition between chains drives those fees toward marginal cost.
+This means buying most altcoins is nothing more than a scam.

-The empirical case is brutal.
-The entire US ETF industry is worth under $200 billion while managing roughly $13 trillion.
+Something similar happened with ETFs: The US ETF industry is worth under $200 billion while managing roughly $13 trillion.
+This is because the fees on index funds are super low.
+Quite mindblowing.
 Ethereum alone is worth more than that.
 Solana alone is worth more than the company that runs the entire Nasdaq stock exchange.
-This is what happens when fees commoditize: value flows to users and issuers, not to the coin.
+The same is likely to happen with those chains, and when fees get competed away, value accrues to users and issuers, not the chain itself.

 Conclusion